Create an ODBC Connection

 - If the data source you want is in the list, select it and skip down to Choose Tables.

-- This warning is from Windows Vista and is for information only.
+- This warning may appear.
 Press ‘OK’ to proceed if you encounter it.

 Create a New Data Source

-- Click Next to go to the next window.
+- Select Next to go to the next window.

 - To make sure the connection is working, click ‘Test Data Source’.

 - Select OK until you see the Link Tables window.